EdgeApp/edge-docs/source/index.html.md

 }
 ```

-To perform an edge login, an app creates a "lobby" on the Airbitz server.
+To perform an edge login, an app creates a "lobby" on the Edge server.
 This lobby contains the public keys for the reply encryption, as well as information about what the request is for.
 A logged-in wallet can download this lobby, validate the request, and post a reply back to the server.

 | Property | Type | Description |
 | --- | --- | --- |